the-lupaxa-project/.github/README.md

 - All workflows follow principle of least privilege
 - Default permissions are read-only unless escalated by consumer workflows
 - All reusable workflows include explicit input validation and guardrails
-- Public vulnerability handling is documented in [SECURITY.md](SECURITY.md)
+- Public vulnerability handling is documented in [Security Policy](SECURITY.md)

 <h2>High-Level Governance</h2>